-If a felony, you face 2 to 4 years in either county jail or state prison.
-Any felony conviction results in a lifetime ban from owning or possessing a firearm8.
+If charged as a felony, you face 2 to 4 years in either county jail or state prison.
+Any felony conviction results in a lifetime ban from owning or possessing a firearm7.

 You still plead guilty to the underlying charge and the court will defer further proceedings except that you are under formal probation and any conditions imposed.
 Even if you satisfy all conditions, the court may still decide to not dismiss the charges though you will likely not spend any time in jail or prison.

 Another program is participation in a California drug court.

 Your eligibility is similar to that for diversion and deferred entry of judgment.
 The counties where the drug courts operate have more flexibility and have their own programs in which you are required to participate.

 This may include counseling, attendance in school, actively looking for and maintaining employment, meeting with your probation officer on a regular basis, and submitting to random drug testing.
 Upon completion, your charges are dismissed.